 Success Rates of ICSI in Iran

-Statistics show that the success rate of IVF with and without microinjection is not significantly different and is about 30 to 40%.
-But so far, the effectiveness of ICSI in treating many infertile couples has been proven so many times.
+Statistics show that the success rate of IVF with and without microinjection is not significantly different, about 30 to 40%.
+But so far, the effectiveness of the ICSI procedure in treating many infertile couples has been proven so many times.

 This fact has increased the validity of this method.
 This method usually fertilizes 70 to 85% of the eggs and is more successful than IVF in couples where the male partner is infertile.
 Of course, IVF is still an effective treatment method complementary to ICSI; in many cases, both are used together.